lukechikkala/zactrack-Documentation/Lighting/zt_Lighting_Console.md

 7. Set `Out Universe` to `OUT 101` and click on `OK`.
 8. Set `In Universe` to `In 1`.
 9. Perform `Show Upload`.
-10. In `Show Editor` → `Fixtures`, select the target icon (under `CP/AF` column) next to fixture to check whether the fixture itself is controllable from ZacTrack.
+10. In `Show Editor` → `Fixtures`, select the target icon (under `CP/AF` column) next to fixture to check whether the fixture itself is controllable from zactrack.
 11. This will popup a window showing the basic fixture controls like `Dimmer`, `Iris`, `Focus`, `Zoom`, `Pan` & `Tilt`, where it allows you to manually control the fixture for testing purposes.<br>
 To check the fixture, ensure `Highlight Base Channels` is enabled.